ATessaroto/ATessaroto/README.md

-### Hi, I'm Anthoni and i'm a full stack developer!
+### Hi, my name is Anthoni and i'm a full stack developer!

 ### Degree in Systems Analysis and Development